-where estimated resistances, capacities and heat flux coefficient form matrices A, B and vector c and d.
-And x, u, y represents vector of state variables, vector of inputs and output variable respectively.
-For HRSS, the output variable is the cooling and heating load.
+where estimated resistances, capacitances and heat flux coefficients (such as the ratio of solar radiation to the envelope state) form matrices A, B and vectors c, d.
+The variables x, u, y, t represent vectors of state, input, output variable and sampling time, respectively.
+For an HRSS, a single output variable is the cooling and heating load.
 The state vector contains all the temperature nodes.
-The input vector contains all the driving conditions, such as the heated or chilled water temperature and its derivation along the sampling time within tubes, exterior air temperature, solar radiation, lighting, and occupancy schedule.
+The input vector contains all the driving conditions, such as the heating or chilled water temperature, exterior air temperature, solar radiation, lighting, and occupancy schedule.